ShardianLabs/EphemeralNet/docs/cli-command-reference.md

 # EphemeralNet CLI command reference

 Run the client as `eph [options] <command> [args]`.
 Global options can be placed before or after the command.
 Command-specific options (like `--ttl` for `store`) must follow the command.
 This reference mirrors the logic in `src/main.cpp` for EphemeralNet master as of November 2025.
+For a narrative walkthrough (response fields, control-plane codes, links to implementation files), see `docs/handbook/cli-commands.md`.

 ## Global options